conradakunga/Blog/_posts/2024-12-06-required-properties-vs-constructors-in-domain-objects.md

 ![Constructor](../images/2024/12/Constructor.png)

-In conclusion, this refactoring has yieled the following benefits:
+In conclusion, this refactoring has yielded the following benefits:

 1. Easier to **read** code
 2. Easier to **maintain** code - there is less of it, and it is doing less
-3. Type protection at **compiler** level
+3. Type protection at the **compiler** level

 **Remember, the primary consumer of source code is software developers!**